"Nov. 9, 2012 -- If you're allergic to pollen, brace yourself.

 Effect on Growth

-Corticosteroids may cause a reduction in growth velocity when administered to pediatric patients.
-Monitor the growth routinely of pediatric patients receiving NASACORT AQ (triamcinolone acetonide) Nasal Spray.
-To minimize the systemic effects of intranasal corticosteroids, including NASACORT AQ (triamcinolone acetonide) Nasal Spray, titrate each patient's dose west dosage that effectively controls his/her symptoms [see Use in Specific Populations].
+Corticosteroids, including NASACORT AQ Nasal Spray, may cause a reduction in growth velocity when administered to pediatric patients.
+Monitor the growth routinely of pediatric patients receiving NASACORT AQ Nasal Spray.
+To minimize the systemic effects of intranasal corticosteroids, including NASACORT AQ Nasal Spray, titrate each patient's dose to the lowest dosage that effectively controls his/her symptoms [see Use in Specific Populations].

 Patient Counseling Information